World Cup viewership sees a sharp decline. But Team USA's absence isn't the only reason

 Sports media consultant Chris Bevilacqua told Bloomberg: “These numbers aren’t necessarily a shock.
 This is probably along the lines of what the networks thought was going to happen once the U.S. failed to qualify.”

-After Mexico’s 1-0 win over Germany and the 1-1 draw with Brazil and Switzerland, Fox Sports reported FS1 had set their network viewership record with 4,086,000 from the Brazil-Switzerland game and the first four days of the tournament averaged 2,241,000 viewers from their two networks (FS1 and Fox), which was up 32 percent over the complete Group Stage average from the last four World Cups combined, excluding U.S. matches that drew over 11.1 million viewers, according to ESPN.
+After Mexico’s 1-0 win over Germany and the 1-1 draw with Brazil and Switzerland, Fox Sports reported FS1 had set their network viewership record with 4,086,000 from the Brazil-Switzerland game, and the first four days of the tournament averaged 2,241,000 viewers from their two networks (FS1 and Fox), which was up 32 percent over the complete Group Stage average from the last four World Cups combined, excluding U.S. matches that drew over 11.1 million viewers, according to ESPN.

-Fox and Telemundo hold the TV rights for the World Cup through 2026, when the United States along with Mexico and Canada will be joint-hosts for the tournament.
+Fox and Telemundo hold the TV rights for the World Cup through 2026, when the United States along with Mexico and Canada will be joint hosts for the tournament.

 Comments